cvmfs/doc-cvmfs/cpt-replica.rst

 the path is ``NONE``, then no database will be required, but note that this will break the client Geo API so only use it for testing, when the server is not used by production clients.
-If the database is installed in the default path used by Maxmind's own
-`geoipupdate <https://dev.maxmind.com/geoip/geoipupdate/>`_ tool,
-``/usr/share/GeoIP``, then ``cvmfs_server`` will use it from there and neither variable needs to be set.
+If the database is installed in the default directory used by Maxmind's own `geoipupdate <https://dev.maxmind.com/geoip/geoipupdate/>`_ tool, ``/usr/share/GeoIP``, then ``cvmfs_server`` will use it from there and neither variable needs to be set.